 Sometimes it’s a good idea to keep your old business location available for a month or two after relocating in case something goes wrong, and you aren’t earning nearly as much as you did where you originally were.
 Consider temporary storage units for anything you are not initially taking with you on the move.
 This will be considerably cheaper than maintaining the rent for two locations.
 If you plan carefully and make sure everything is in place properly to begin with, you can easily avoid a problem like this most of the time.
 However, sometimes emergencies happen and if you’re not prepared it could mean the end of your company unless you keep your original property and can go back quickly to it.

 Business relocations are all about how you plan it.
-The more work you put into your research and planning, the better the outcome will be.
+The boys from Gantic (an Ipswich based professional office removals company) say that the more work you put into your research and planning, the better the outcome will be.
 Now that you are aware of what it takes to do this right, you can use the information you gathered here to your advantage.